hsteude/code-ml4cps-paper/README.md

    - Rebase your branch to the latest master before submitting a pull request.

 #### Random collection of commands:
+This section contains some example commands that might be useful for development.
+Note that all the paths, images, etc., need to be changed.
+These commands are just examples.

-Run Dask preprocessing locally (from within a kf-notebook), e.g. for debugging.
+##### Run Dask preprocessing locally (from within a kf-notebook), e.g. for debugging.

 ```bash
 poetry run python container_component_src/main.py run_dask_preprocessing \